-Professor Bruno Simma is a professor of law.
+Bruno Simma taught as a professor of law at Michigan Law through the end of 2021.
 He previously served a nine-year term as a judge at the International Court of Justice.
 In 2013, he was appointed as one of the three third-party judges/arbitrators of the Iran-United States Claims Tribunal at The Hague.

 From 1987 to 1996, he was a member of the UN Committee on Economic, Social, and Cultural Rights, followed by six years of membership in the UN International Law Commission before he was elected to the World Court at The Hague.
 He has been co-agent and counsel in cases before the Court, such as in the LaGrand case brought by Germany against the United States.

-In 2014, he was chosen as judge ad hoc by Costa Rica in a case concerning maritime delimitation in the Caribbean Sea and the Pacific Ocean (Costa Rica v.
-Nicaragua).
+In 2014, he was chosen as judge ad hoc by Costa Rica in Costa Rica v.
+Nicaragua, a case concerning maritime delimitation in the Caribbean Sea and the Pacific Ocean.

-In 2016, there followed another appointment of that nature by Chile in the dispute over the status and use of the Silala (Chile v.
-Bolivia).
-Professor Simma is a much sought-after arbitrator in inter-state, foreign investment, international commercial, and sports law cases.
+In 2016, there followed another appointment of that nature by Chile in Chile v.
+Bolivia, the dispute over the status and use of the Silala.
+Simma is a much-sought-after arbitrator in inter-state, foreign investment, international commercial, and sports law cases.